aehlke/tag-it/README.markdown

 Can be used to add custom behaviour before the tag is added to the DOM.

-The function receives an empty event, and an object containing the properties `tag` and `duringInitialization`.
+The function receives an empty event, and an object containing the properties `tag`, `tagLabel`, and `duringInitialization`.

 `duringInitialization` is a boolean indicating whether the tag was added during the initial construction of this widget, e.g. when initializing tag-it on an input with preloaded data.
 You can use this to tell whether the event was initiated by